addiks/symfony_rdm/README.md

 ## How

-It hooks into the “postLoad" event of doctrine and hydrates the marked fields with the described services.
-It also hooks into the “prePersist" event and asserts that the marked fields actually contain their services.
+It hooks into the events of doctrine and hydrates the marked fields with the described services.
+It also asserts that the marked fields actually contain their services.
 This is an additional security layer to make sure you do not forget to inject these services (f.e.: in the entity-constructor).
 The assertion can be disabled on a field-by-field basis using the property "lax=true".
 Only disable this check if you must and you know what you are doing.

 There are multiple ways of defining which services should be in what fields of the services:
 Per annotations, YAML, XML, PHP or Static PHP.